 Once you’ve added a download there’s the usual array of information regarding the tracker, peers and files and even in this view you’d be forgiven for thinking you were using uTorrent.

-Windows and Mac users can download versions for their respective operating systems by making a selection from the binary packages on the download page.
+Windows and Mac users can download versions for their respective operating systems by making a selection from the binary packages on the download page [No Longer Available].
 If you’re running Linux then you can find packages and individual distribution instructions by choosing Linux from the binary packages list.

 Ubuntu users can install via the Launchpad PPA by typing the following into a new Terminal window: